kenanbhco/my_steam_data/README.md

 ### 2. Data Cleaning and Preprocessing
 - Organize and clean the data to handle missing or duplicate entries.
-- Categorize games by genre.
+- Categorize games by genre and align genres with ratings from external sources (e.g., IGDB).

 ### 3. Exploratory Data Analysis (EDA)
-- Analyze the dataset to answer the outlined questions.
+- Analyze the dataset to answer the outlined questions:
+  - Use game ratings and genre preferences to rank unplayed games.
+  - Compare the number of games purchased during Steam sale periods with non-sale periods.
-- Generate visualizations to illustrate trends (e.g., bar charts for game genres, heatmaps for purchase dates).
+- Generate visualizations to illustrate findings (e.g., bar charts, heatmaps).

 ### 4. Findings and Insights
-- Summarize insights about my gaming preferences and behavior.
+- Summarize insights about:
+  - Unplayed games most likely to align with preferences.
+  - Seasonal patterns and the influence of Steam sale events on game purchases.
-- Provide actionable recommendations for future purchases and gameplay.
+- Provide actionable recommendations for future gaming decisions.

 ### 5. Reporting
-- Create a detailed report and update the GitHub repository with:
+- Create a detailed report that includes:
   - Code for data collection, cleaning, and analysis.
   - Visualizations and findings.
   - Project documentation, including this README.

+---

 ## Future Work
-- **Future Work**: Extend the project by building a recommendation system for identifying games I might enjoy based on my gaming preferences.
+- Extend the project by developing a recommendation system for unplayed games.
+- Explore trends in spending patterns and discounts during sales.
+- Incorporate additional data sources, such as user reviews, to refine game rankings.

+---